Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 • Use the Policy template and add applicability banners (e.g., “Applies to: U.S.; see CA Addendum”)

-Enable approvals + required change notes
+Enable approvals and required change notes

 • HRBP → Legal (as needed) → CHRO for material changes